Artemis-Kounalaki/Thesis/gene_order_conservation.md

 **1. Download the data**

-In order to finding duplicated regions in human, protein sequences are downloaded from Ensembl db.
+In order to find duplicated regions in human, protein sequences are downloaded from Ensembl db.
 <br />

 ```